adus229/reputational-shocks/readme.md

   - The method revealed mixed results, with no statistically significant impact across all firms, suggesting that market reactions varied.

 ## Conclusion
-The study indicates that reputational shocks, such as the Uyghur labor scandal, can have a detrimental effect on the stock prices of implicated companies, particularly in certain sectors.
+The study indicates that reputational shocks, such as the Ouïghour labor scandal, can have a detrimental effect on the stock prices of implicated companies, particularly in certain sectors.
 The findings emphasize the importance of maintaining a positive corporate reputation, especially in the age of social media where information spreads rapidly.

 ## How to Run the Analysis
 1. Clone this repository to your local machine.